 In any parish or benefice, substantial consultation across the whole church and wider community is highly recommended.
 Your Parish Development Adviser will be happy to advise you with this process and may come to facilitate a meeting of the PCC or wider group.
 In a Multi Parish Benefice, it is essential that the interests of the separate parishes, together with the life of the whole benefice, all come together in an agreed role description.

-Further guidance on Role Descriptions is available at
+Further guidance on Role Descriptions is available on our website by clicking here.